shimniok/rockblock_serial/ARCH.md

 Another powerful pattern is for your database to directly publish messages to RabbitMQ.
 This can be achieved by using extensions or plugins in the database, or by having a RabbitMQ plugin that acts as a database client,  ...

-pg_amqp PostgreSQL extension
+pg_amqp PostgreSQL extension ?

-camel? would need to be running java backend on top of everything else
+## Queues

-## routing keys / queues
+ * Signal Strength: not durable

- * MO message
+   * 'signal' update signal strength, not persistent
- * MT message
+ * Outbox: durable
- * signal strength
+   * 'send' send an MO message
- * session result: MO result
+   * 'status' session status mo_status on message
- * session result: MT result
+ * Inbox: durable
- * error - multiple types?
+   * 'received' MT messages received, persistent